 You can also have Donut post some very basic stats in your pairing channel after each pairing round.
 This is a great way to keep the team excited and engaged with pairings.

-How Do I Set Up Stats In Channel?
+How Do I Set Up Stats In-Channel?

-At the top of the "Advanced" tab, you'll see an option for posting stats in channel.
+At the top of the "Advanced" tab, you'll see an option for posting stats in the channel.
 Toggle this on to begin receiving an update in your pairing channel from Donut after each round of pairings.